janfuhrer/it-security-docs/docs/themes/Secure Channels.md

 	- Integrity and authenticity
 	- Message freshness
 - Secure channels are probably one of the most important applications of crypto in the real world.
-- Many well known secure network protocols such as TLS/SSL, VPNs, IPSec, WPA etc but also application specific (e.g., secure VoIP), and proprietary protocols (maybe Skype?) make use of secure channels.
+- Many well known secure network protocols such as TLS/SSL, VPN, IPSec, WPA etc but also application specific (e.g., secure VoIP), and proprietary protocols (maybe Skype?) make use of secure channels.
 - It is also possible to get it wrong, e.g., the WEP protocol has a series of security flaws.